j13z/es6-browser-boilerplate/README.md

 # es6-browser-boilerplate

-ECMAScript 2015 (ES6) boilerplate / starter project for current browsers, to be used with HTTP/1.1.
+ECMAScript 2015 (ES6) boilerplate / starter project / seed for current browsers, to be used with HTTP/1.1.

 Features (via [Gulp] build):